1942 Rose Bowl: Aftermath

 Donald Durdan, who showed his all-around skill by rushing for 54 yards and a touchdown, passing, and punting, was named the game's most valuable player.
 Bob Dethman also distinguished himself by throwing for two touchdowns and coming up with the interception that ended the game.
 The 1942 Rose Bowl remains the only Beavers' Rose Bowl victory.
 It also remains the only time the two programs have played each other.

 Had Duke not appeared in the 1939 game, they would've been the only invitee to the Rose Bowl game to have never played in Pasadena.

 Although many others argue that Columbia's 1934 victory over Stanford was bigger, Sid Feder of the Associated Press labeled it the biggest upset in the Rose Bowl's early history.

 Navy's head coach Major Swede Larson attended the game.
 At halftime, he was heard to remark that Oregon State was the hardest-hitting team that Duke had played all year.

 Referee Lee Eisan, who borrowed a 50-cent piece from Oregon State's Martin Chaves to conduct the coin flip, made it back to Berkeley, California with Chaves' 50-cent piece in hand, upset that he had failed to return the coin.

 The East–West Shrine Game has been played after every college football season since 1925.
-The game started in San Francisco, California and, prior to 2006, would be played in the Bay Area every year, except for two years.
+The game started in San Francisco, California and prior to 2006, would be played in the Bay Area every year, except for two years.
 The first year outside of the Bay Area was 1942.
 As a result of the prohibition against playing football in West Coast stadiums, the East–West Shrine Game was moved to New Orleans, Louisiana.
 The West's coach was Washington State's Billy Sewell.
 A little more than two months prior, Sewell and the Cougars had dealt the Beavers the Beavers' largest loss of the year, a 7–0 decision in Pullman, Washington.
 The Beaver Express left Durham and stopped in New Orleans for the game on January 3, 1942.
 The game ended in a 6–6 tie.
 Many were concerned that the East–West Shrine Game would be the last football game "in a generation."
 On the way back to Corvallis, Oregon State was able to visit the Rose Bowl in Pasadena, California.
 By the time the Beaver Express arrived home, the team had traveled 7,384 miles, through 24 states.

-After the 1942 Allied victory in the Battle of Midway and the end of the Japanese offensives in the Pacific Theater during 1942, it was deemed that the West Coast was no longer vulnerable to attack, and the Rose Bowl game continued on in the Rose Bowl Stadium.
+After the 1942 Allied victory in the Battle of Midway and the end of the Japanese offensives in the Pacific Theater during June 1942, it was deemed that the West Coast was no longer vulnerable to attack, and the Rose Bowl game continued on in the Rose Bowl Stadium.